-HOME funds cannot be used to refinance multifamily loans made or insured by any federal program, including the Community Development Block Grant Program received by such persons.
-(See 24 CFR 92.209(c)(2)(ii) and 91.220(l)(2)(vii)).
+HOME funds cannot be used to refinance multifamily loans made or insured by any federal program, including the Community Development Block Grant Program narrow the gap in benefits and the preference is needed to narrow the gap in benefits and services received by such persons.
+(See 24 CFR 92.209(c)(2)(ii) and 91.220(I)(2)(vii)).